cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

    $docker> to container-ID> .
 Once in the container's command-line change the directory to /root/src/openface.

-   NOTE : If you get an error saying "openface" container already exists or "openface" name has been given to another container, then you could kill and remove the existing openface container using commands in step:11 for fresh installation OR you could attach to this existing container using commands in step:10.
+   NOTE : If you get an error saying `openface` container already exists or `openface` name has been given to another container, then you could kill and remove the existing openface container using commands in step:11 for fresh installation OR you could attach to this existing container using commands in step:10.